 Q: What are the distinctive aspects of your community?

-A: There are many differences to a scholé community than other classical communities you may be familiar with.
-We are about intentional learning, contemplation, conversations, virtue formation, and developing an atmosphere of servanthood through our partnership with the community.
-We pursue the traditional mental rigor of classical education without the over rigorous pacing.
-We also have a touch of Charlotte Mason’s philosophy woven throughout our community that is seen in our later start to English grammar (4th grade), our focus on students forming relationships with what they are learning, and our nature based programs, to give a few examples.
-We use embodied learning strategies in all classes, which is the art of experiences and not just explanations to teach.
-We maintain our pursuit of excellence in the classical tradition without the traditional rigor in pacing only (we do still have the mental rigor associated with classical learning).
-We slow things down, take time to really dig deep, and make learning memorable, and permanent.
+A: There are many differences to our community than other classical communities you may be familiar with.
+We are about intentional learning, contemplation, conversations, virtue formation, and developing an atmosphere of servant-hood through our partnership with the community, and our high school leadership program.
+We pursue the traditional mental rigor of classical education with a slightly slower pacing than a traditional classical school.
+We also have elements of Charlotte Mason’s philosophy woven throughout our community that are seen particularly in our younger grades.
+We have a later start to formal English grammar (4th grade) and our focus on students forming relationships with what they are learning, and our nature based programs, are a few examples of these philosophies.
+We use embodied learning strategies throughout our classes, which is the art of experiences and not just explanations to teach.
+Each class begins and ends with liturgical greetings and blessings.
+We maintain our pursuit of excellence in the classical tradition with intentional student academic development that brings us to our college preparatory high school program.
+We slow things down just a little, take time to really dig deep, and make learning memorable, and permanent.
 We put practices in place to help with virtue formation, recognizing that we are educating hearts as well as heads.
 Christ is at the center of all we teach.
-We teach many of our classes outdoors in the beautiful grounds we are surrounded with, weather permitting.

 Q: Can I join this community and a Classical Conversations™ Community or other homeschool community as well?